Longtime residents of Tucson, Arizona, remember the area as “prison camp.”

 The word internment legally refers to the wartime confinement of enemy aliens.
 Not American citizens.

-But in the days after the bombing of Pearl Harbor, many believed Japanese-Americans could not be loyal to the United States.
-On February 19, 1942, President Franklin D. Roosevelt signed an executive order authorizing the forced relocation of West Coast Japanese-Americans to hastily-built camps in Colorado, Wyoming, Arizona, and other states.
+But after the bombing of Pearl Harbor, many people believed Japanese Americans could not be loyal to the U.S. On February 19, 1942, President Franklin D. Roosevelt signed Executive Order 9066 authorizing West Coast Japanese Americans’ forced relocation to hastily-built camps.

-The order only included those in the so-called ‘exclusion zone.’
-The result was that a U.S. citizen of Japanese ancestry who lived in a place like Seattle was sent to a prison camp.
+The order was only for those in the so-called ‘exclusion zone’ of the West Coast states.
+So a U.S. citizen of Japanese ancestry who lived in Seattle was sent to a prison camp.
 His brother in Milwaukee was spared.

 According to Karen Leong of ASU, the U.S. has always dispossessed and re-located people.

-She added that remembering such treatment is a way to avoid repeating the past, “so that we’re aware of the ways in which we can allow fear and the sense of need to secure our boundaries to undermine the very thing we treasure, which is our democracy.”
+But remembering such treatment is a way to avoid repeating the past, she added, “so that we’re aware of the ways in which we can allow fear and the sense of need to secure our boundaries to undermine the very thing we treasure, which is our democracy.”

 “We had a dedication ceremony,” remembered Heidi Schewel.
 “Dr. Hirabayashi came down, along with some of his family and some of the other conscientious objectors who’d been living at the site.
-It brought some recognition to Dr. Hirabayashi and the work that he’d done.”
+It brought some recognition to (him) and the work that he’d done.”

-It was a fitting tribute to a man who, for years after the war, had fought to clear his name.
+It was a fitting tribute to a man who had fought to clear his name for years after the war.